I’m in the camp that interest rates will stay low for years to come because of the following reasons:

 * Refinance to a longer term duration mortgage.

 * Increase cash weighting to increase interest income or to build a war chest for future investment opportunities.
-An online bank like CIT Bank is offering 1.85% for new money market accounts and 2.5% for a 12-month CD as of 2H2018.
-That’s pretty darn good in my opinion since you could only get around 0.1% for years before the Fed started raising rates.
-I expect rates to continue inching higher, so build a CD-ladder if you go that route.
+An online bank like CIT Bank is offering 2.3% for new money market accounts.

 * Reduce weighting in higher yielding securities and increase weighting in growth securities